 The DAP is also easy to administer and can be administered virtually.
 The process is as follows:

 • Instructions: You are given a blank sheet of paper and a pencil and asked to “draw a person.”
 Sometimes, the instructions may be slightly more specific, such as “draw someone as best as you can.”
-After completing the first drawing, we may ask you to draw another figure of the opposite sex.
+After completing the first one, we may ask you to sketch another figure of the opposite sex.

 • Process: